Parking at the Ledges

 - Additional parking and access to the area's trail system can be found at Kendall Lake and Octagon Shelter.

 - Ledges has enough spots during non-peak hours for oversized vehicle parking.
 Kendall Lake can usual accomodate oversized vehicle parking.There are no designated oversized vehicle spots at Ledges Trailhead or Kendall Lake.

 This 65-foot waterfall is accessed via a partially accessible boardwalk.
 Avoid this area during peak time as it is our most popular location.

-The lot often fills by 10 a.m. and requires an unmarked road crossing to the main trailhead.
+- The hike requires an unmarked road crossing.
 Please cross with caution.

 Parking for the Towpath Trail

-The Towpath Trail is open 24 hours, giving you the chance to explore after dark.
+The Ohio & Erie Canal Towpath Trail is open 24 hours, giving you the chance to explore after dark.
 Within the national park, the trail is level and hard-packed for people using wheelchairs, bicycles, or strollers.

-Many parking lots fill early in the day or are congested throughout the day.
-Lock 29 in Peninsula, Boston Store, Hunt House, and Ira Trailheads are some of the busiest in the park.
-Plan to arrive to these lots early in the day or consider accessing the trail from Canal Exploration Center, Rockside Road, or Station Road.
+- Many parking lots fill early in the day or are congested throughout the day.
+Lock 29 in Peninsula, Boston Mill, Hunt House, and Ira Trailheads are some of the busiest in the park.
+Plan to arrive to these lots early in the day or consider accessing the trail from Canal Exploration Center, Rockside Road, Station Road, or Botzum.

-Weekends on the Towpath Trail can be crowded.
-Hikers and cyclists share the trail with the sections between Boston Store and Hunt House being the busiest.
+- Weekends on the Towpath Trail can be crowded.
+Hikers and cyclists share the trail.
+The sections between Boston Mill Visitor Center and Hunt House are often the busiest.